jaimetur/PhotoMigrator/help/06-google-photos.md

   - Supported assets in each subfolder are uploaded and associated to that album.
   - By default only exact existing album names are reused.
   - Add `--reuse-similar-existing-albums` to also treat equivalent names such as `Album`, `Album_1`, `Album (2)`, `New_Album`, `New Album`, and `New_Album 1` as the same reusable album family.
-  - With this flag enabled, PhotoMigrator prefers the clean keeper name, merges the assets from numbered/underscored variants into that keeper, and reuses it for the incoming upload.
+  - With this flag enabled, PhotoMigrator prefers the clean keeper name, also normalizes new destination album names to that keeper even when the target has no prior similar variant, merges the assets from numbered/underscored variants into that keeper, and reuses it for the incoming upload.
   - Google Photos redundant variants are not deleted afterwards because the public Library API does not support album deletion.
 - **Example of use:**
   ```bash